IgniteUI/igniteui-docfx/kr/components/hierarchicalGrid/load_on_demand.md

 #### Setup of loading indication

 The [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html) supports by default loading indicator by setting the [`isLoading`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html#isloading) property to `true` while there is no data.
 We will need to set it initially for the root grid and when creating a child grid until the data is loaded.
-We could always set it to `true` in our template, but we want to hide it and display that the grid has no data if the service returns an empty array.
+We could always set it to `true` in our template, but we want to hide it and display that the grid has no data if the service returns an empty array by setting it to `false`.

 In this case the final version of our `hierarchical-grid-lod.component.ts` would look like this: